bcarlborg/6502-programming/README.md

 Programs written for the 6502 8 bit CPU running on a home built breadboard system.

 These programs are specifically designed to run on system similar to the one designed and implemented in Ben Eaters Design a 6502 from scratch [youtube series](https://www.youtube.com/playlist?list=PLowKtXNTBypFbtuVMUVXNR0z1mu7dp7eH).
 The system used for teh code in this repository is specific implementation of Ben Eaters.
-Differences between the two systems are described in ARCHITECTURE.MD.
+Differences between the two systems are described in [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Additional Info
-- Architecture
-- Programmer's guide
+- [ARCHITECTURE.md](ARCHITECTURE.md): Describes design of the system hardware, semi-acurrate schematics, and annotated images of the system on breadboards.
+- [PROGRAMMERS_GUIDE.MD](PROGRAMMERS_GUIDE.md): Provides an overview of the system from a programmers perspective.
+  - Describes the toolchain used to assemble and link binaries along with where those tools can be found and built.
+  - Provides an overview of some in code constructs that are used frequently throughout the project.
+  - Describes basic style and conventions used in the programs.
-- Demos
+- [DEMOS.md](DEMOS.md) Demos of the various projects contained in this repository

 ## Selected Images and Demos